 That’s why we created Re-Lyte Electrolyte Mix.
 It has an ideal micro blend developed by experts and backed by the latest research.
-It contains nearly five times more sodium than most other electrolyte products, along with an optimized blend of other electrolytes.
+It contains close to four times more sodium than most other electrolyte products, along with an optimized blend of other electrolytes.
 Here’s the exact electrolyte ratio you’ll get in a serving:

 - 60+ trace minerals